 Most institutions extend the WUE rate to a student for that school’s typical minimum graduation interval (two years for an associate’s degree program, four years for a bachelor’s degree program).
 Some also require a minimum credit load each term.
 Some institutions require that you reapply each year; check directly with your school and follow their rules.
 You must maintain good academic standing to keep the WUE rate.

 160+ public two- and four-year undergraduate WICHE-region college and universities participate in WUE.
-Use our WUE Savings Finder to find out whether or not a school that you’re interested in participates.
+Use our WUE Savings Finder to see if a school that you’re interested in participates.
 Private institutions are not eligible for WUE participation.

 No. The reduced WUE rate is not automatically awarded to all eligible candidates.
 Even if you meet the institution’s WUE admissions criteria (which may be more rigorous than its regular admissions criteria), there are no guarantees.
 Many institutions limit the number of new WUE awards each academic year, so apply early and be sure to request the WUE rate when applying for admission.